arhat-dev/rs/README.md

 Everything's static, once unmarshaled, `foo` gets value `bar`.

-Now what if we would like to take an environment variable as `foo`'s value?
+Now what if we would like to use some environment variable value as `foo`'s value in unix shell style?

 ```yaml
 foo: ${FOO}
 ```

-you will only get `${FOO}` after unmarshaling, you have to code you own logic to map `${FOO}` to some system environment variable.
+Now, you get `${FOO}` for your `foo` after unmarshaling, you have to code you own logic to map `${FOO}` to some system environment variable (e.g. make a `os.ExpandEnv` function call).

-What you code, is actually a `renderer` with its usage specific to `foo`.
+What you code, is actually a `renderer` with its usage limited to `foo`.

-Rendering suffix is here to help, it offers a way to make your yaml doc dynamic on its own, you control what you get in yaml rather than your compiled code.
+Rendering suffix is here to help, it offers a way to make your yaml doc dynamic on its own, you control what configuration you get in yaml, not in your compiled code.

 ### How it looks?

-Let's continue with the environment variable support, say we have developed a renderer `env` (which calls `os.ExpandEnv` to map env reference to its value)
+Let's continue with the environment variable support, say we have developed a renderer `env` (which calls `os.ExpandEnv` to map env reference to its value):

 ```yaml
 foo@env: ${FOO}
 ```

-Before I would start, probably you have already figured out what's going on:
+Probably you have already figured out what's going on there before I would explain:

-`@` is like a notifier, and notifies the renderer `env` with value `${FOO}`, then `env` does its own job and generates some output with `os.ExpandEnv` function call, and at last, the output is set as `foo`'s value.
+`@` is like a notifier, and notifies the renderer `env` with value `${FOO}`, then `env` does its own job and generates some output using `os.ExpandEnv`, and at last, the output is set as `foo`'s value.

+It's simple and straightforward, right?

-But also wondering how can `foo@env` be resolved as `foo` since they are completely different field name!
+As you may also be wondering how can `foo@env` be resolved as `foo` since they are completely different field name!
 That's what we are taking care of, see [How it works?](#how-it-works) section for brief introduction.

-It's simple and straightforward, right?

 ## Prerequisites